-To ensure sufficient security and protection of students, staff, and property, the board employs security personnel.
+To ensure the security and protection of students, staff, and property, the board employs security personnel.
 In accordance with law, the board has coordinated with the campus behavior coordinator and other district employees to ensure appropriate law enforcement duties are assigned to security staff.
-The law enforcement duties of district security personnel are: to maintain safety and security of students, staff, parents, and the school environment; assist administration and local law enforcement to maintain safety and security.